wuxingogo/WuxingogoExtension2018/README.md

 ![github](ScreenShot/CodeGenerate.png "github")

-This module had been move to https://github.com/wuxingogo/CodeDomEditor
+This module have been move to https://github.com/wuxingogo/CodeDomEditor

 ####XReflectionWindow: